Eat, Shop, Repeat! Wu Fen Pu 五分埔 and Raohe Night Market 饒河街觀光夜市 Guide

 After which, there may be no more direction signs.
 But you can always ask passers-by because Wu Fen Pu 五分埔 is only a 5-minute walk away!

 There are indeed quite a number of people.
-I was told that Monday is usually the day for retailers to stock up their apparels from these wholesales, so do try to avoid Mondays because the shop owners can’t be bothered to sell you a piece or two.
-In fact, some wholesaler shops have their apparels laid out in large white bags, so don’t bother asking for price because they aren’t really interested to do your sale.
+I was told that Monday is usually the day for retailers to stock up their apparel from these wholesales, so do try to avoid Mondays because the shop owners can’t be bothered to sell you a piece or two.
+In fact, some wholesaler shops have their apparel laid out in large white bags, so don’t bother asking for the price because they aren’t really interested in doing your sale.

-You may be getting excited when I say Wu Fen Pu seems like Bangkok’s chatuchak where all items sold are pretty cheap.
+You may be getting excited when I say Wu Fen Pu seems like Bangkok’s Chatuchak where all items sold are pretty cheap.
 Well, that was what I’ve been thinking too.
-I read reviews, blogger’s experience and I was really expecting prices to be something like those at Bangkok’s chatuchak.
+I read reviews, and blogger’s experience and I was really expecting prices to be something like those at Bangkok’s Chatuchak.

 But boy was I disappointed.

-Being a person who can really dig treasures from sales rack (most of my items from bkk trip don’t exceed $10 a piece), I myself find it difficult to do so here at Wu Fen Pu.
+Being a person who can really dig treasures from sales racks, I myself find it difficult to do so here at Wu Fen Pu.
 That’s really surprising because most of the items cost above SGD15.
 These prices are definitely cheaper than those in Singapore, but I wasn’t at all expecting this because many people told me the things here are cheap.
 Not exactly.

 TIP: To buy really cheap items, go to all the sale racks!
 They do have some treasures hidden within but be prepared to be disappointed because some items are really horrendous.